tasmota/docs/docs/Blinds-and-Shutters.md

-!!! note "This feature is not included in precompiled binaries"
+!!! failure "This feature is not included in precompiled binaries"
 To use it you must [compile your build](Compile-your-build.md).
 Add the following to `user_config_override.h`:
 ```
 #ifndef USE_SHUTTER